ncsa/oa4mp/server-test/src/main/resources/flow-tests/cm-tests/readme.txt

   cm_dev - the DEV box
  cm_test - test TEST box

-Each of which has a specific configuration it will use.
+(These are section names in the ini file, /home/ncsa/dev/csd/config/ini/cm-test.ini) Each of which has a specific configuration it will use.
 Invoke this script like

 ./all.qdl - runs local tests